 Now, when it comes to hallways, people typically do not pay attention to the color scheme.
 They instead focus on the interior design and furnishings of the space, often using home design software to visualize their ideas.
 This is a mistake.
 Interior decorations and furnishings simply add to the beauty of your hallway.
 The main foundation is laid down by the color scheme of your hallway.

 But how do you pick a color scheme?
-What is the best color scheme for a hallway?
-Let’s find out in this post as we take you through the 30 best color schemes for your hallway.
+What is the best color scheme for a hallway?.
+Let’s find out in this post as we take you through the best hallway color schemes for your entryway.

 Importance of Choosing the Right Hallway Color Scheme